 Data Science Programs – Compare degree level options

 Colleges, universities, and private education companies are trying to fill the high demand for data scientists by creating a variety of different data science programs for prospective students.
 Today’s data science students range from mid-career professionals taking an intensive bootcamp or certification course, to the traditional academic undergraduate and graduate tracks.
-More than half of the 63 academic programs are master’s degree programs, reflecting the need for a well-trained workforce.
+Many of the academic programs are master’s or Ph.D. level degree programs, reflecting the need for a well-trained workforce.
 The admission and attendance requirements for each data science program varies by school and program level.

 What follows below is a brief description of each data science program type.
 More information, with current school listings is available on each program page.